dustinspecker/generator-ng-poly/README.md

 [?]
 Which is the preferred application scripting language?
 [?]
 Want to use Controller As syntax?
 [?]
 By default, should the route generator create controllers?
 [?]
-Should functions be defined and passed instead of defined inline (in callbacks)?
-[?]
-Want to use named functions instead of anonymous?
-[?]
 Where should unit tests be saved?
 [?]
 Which is the preferred test scripting language?
 [?]
 Which is the preferred unit testing framework?